-Supplement twice a month during the growing period, and monthly in the autumn & winter.
-Although a general-purpose feed will still do the job, we'd recommend using a specific houseplant-labelled fertiliser as it'll support the vital thirteen nutrients needed for quality growth.
+Fertilise every four waters during the growing period before reducing this to every six in the autumn & winter.
+Although an 'All-Purpose' fertiliser will still do the job, we'd recommend using a specific 'Houseplant' labelled fertiliser as it'll support the vital thirteen nutrients that this species will need to grow.
 Regular supplements will reduce the risk of browning lesions with yellowed halos, mentioned below.

 If your Anthurium develops basal collapse, it may spell the end of its life.
 Be sure to take the plant out of the pot and inspect its roots - yellowed roots are healthy, whereas brown and rotten roots signal issues of rot.
 Prune away any rotten areas and check its base for a softened profile.
 Remove any individual plants that have a rotten bottom and repot the healthy specimens in a fresh batch of 'Houseplant' compost.
 Provide a brighter location and reduce the number of waters slightly to avoid further rot.
 Take several stem cuttings as a last resort if there is no sign of health below the soil line, following the information mentioned in 'Propagation' towards the end of this article.